Seeed-Studio/wiki-documents/docs/FAQ/reTerminal/reterminal_black_screen.md

 ### If both lights are on

   This situation occurs due to issues with the driver controlling the LCD screen.
-At this point, please follow the troubleshooting steps provided in the [**second step**](/FAQ/reTerminal/reterminal_black_screen/#second-confirm-whether-you-have-installed-a-new-system) and execute them step by step.
+At this point, please follow the troubleshooting steps provided in the [**second step**](/FAQ/reTerminal/reterminal_black_screen/#second-confirm-whether-you-have-installed-a-new-system) and execute them by step.

-## Second: Confirm whether you have installed a new system
+## Step 2: Confirm whether you have installed a new system

 :::caution